indradhanush/indradhanush.github.io/_posts/2014-06-25-zeromq-transport-for-u1db-sync-protocol.md

     Let us add to our previous example:

-    _Say, while docs A and B moved up to generations 9 and 10 respectively at the source, say another source synced up with the target and added a new document D and moved document C from generations 3 through 5.
+    _Say, while docs A and B moved up to ~~generations~~ revisions 9 and 10 respectively at the source, say another source synced up with the target and added a new document D and moved document C from ~~generations~~ revisions 3 through 5.
 Thus this change must also be communicated with the first source._

     We can forget about the second source and come back to the first source again.